 Youth Theatre Project

-This is the story at the heart of The Youth Theatre Project—a ground-breaking collaboration between Peninsula Community Legal Centre and Melbourne’s acclaimed Red Stitch Theatre.
+This is the story at the heart of On the ropes, a ground-breaking collaboration between Peninsula Community Legal Centre and Melbourne’s acclaimed Red Stitch Theatre.
 Based on real experiences from young people, our production tackles the issues that matter most: family violence, coercive control, consent, and the legal realities teenagers face today.

 But this isn’t just theatre.
 It’s transformation.